operasoftware/devopera/blog/_posts/2008-10-22-smartphone-show-opera-widgets-in-5-minutes.md

 authors:
 - bruce-lawson
 tags:
-- Opera Mobile
-- One Web
+- opera-mobile
-- Widget
+- one-web
-- blog
+- widgets
 layout: article
 ---
 <p>Yesterday at the  <a href="http://www.smartphoneshow.com/">Smartphone Show 2008</a> I did a five-minute presentation about Opera Widgets (and the <a href="/ODIN/blog/opera-mobile-9-5-beta-2-and-the-x-widget-challenge">$10,000 prizes in our challenge to find the best new widget)</a>.</p>